-As an occupational health and safety initiative, Unicharm Group strives to ensure thorough health and safety management in the workplace with the Unicharm Group Action Guidelines in order to realize our “Pledge to Associates,” to prevent workplace accidents and to ensure that our employees can work safely and securely.
+As an occupational health and safety initiative, Unicharm Group strives to ensure health and safety management in the workplace through the Unicharm Group's “‘Beliefs and Pledges’ and Corporate Principles of Action*” in order to realize our “Pledge to Associates” to prevent workplace accidents and to ensure that our employees can work safely and securely.

 Basic Policy for Health Management

 - Employees give priority to primary prevention and strive to improve lifestyle habits based on the idea of protecting one's health through one's own actions.

 - The company provides a safe and comfortable environment so that employees can enjoy a fulfilling workplace and fully exercise their abilities.

 - The Human Resources Division properly uses and manages personal information such as medical examination results and promotes health management with collaborators inside and outside the company.

 Being thorough with Workplace Safety and Industrial Health Management

 To prevent workplace accident and ensure that employees can work safely and comfortably, we strictly implement safety and health management in the workplace toward a goal of zero accident.
 At the same time, we give top priority to ensuring employing safety at all times, do not force employees into excessive labor or overtime and provide a work environment in which safety and health managers play a central role.
 Managers also confirm the mental and physical health of their subordinates and promptly respond when they find an issue.